Amelia-chan/Amelia/README.md

 - ✔ Patent use
 - ✔ Private use

-The contributors and maintainers of Amelia-chan are not to be held liability over any creations that uses Amaririsu.
+The contributors and maintainers of Amelia-chan are not to be held liability over any creations that uses Amelia-chan.
 We also forbid trademark use of the library and there is no warranty as stated by Apache 2.0 license.
 You can read more about the Apache 2.0 license on [GitHub](https://github.com/Amelia-chan/Amelia/blob/master/LICENSE).